UK warns people to stay home as it braces for 90 mph winds

 Associated Press

-LONDON (AP) — Millions of Britons were urged to cancel travel plans and stay indoors Friday amid fears of high winds and flying debris as the second major storm this week prompted a rare “red” weather warning across southern England.

-Storm Eunice is likely to cause significant disruption and dangerous conditions, with gusts that may exceed 90 miles per hour in highly exposed coastal areas, the U.K.’s weather forecasting office said.
+Britain’s weather service said Storm Eunice, known as Storm Zeynep in Germany, was likely to cause significant disruption and dangerous conditions, with gusts that may exceed 90 miles per hour in highly exposed coastal areas.
+The Met Office later said a 122 mph gust was recorded on the Isle of Wight, provisionally the strongest ever recorded in England.

-The Met Office issued “red’’ warnings – indicating a danger to life – for parts of southwest England between 7 a.m. and noon and for southeast England and London from 10 a.m. until 3 p.m.

-A lower level amber warning for gusts up to 80 mph covers the whole of England from 5 a.m. to 9 p.m.
+“A strong jet stream like this can act like a production line for storms, generating a new storm every day or two,” Inness said.
+“There have been many occasions in the recent past when two or more damaging storms have passed across the U.K. and other parts of Europe in the space of a few days.”

+Even as Britain prepared for the brunt of the storm, Eunice was already disrupting travel across southern England and Wales with many train services interrupted and numerous flights cancelled.
+A number of tourist attractions in England, including the London Eye, Legoland and Warwick Castle, closed ahead of the storm, as did the Royal Parks.
+Sections of the 02 Arena roof ripped off in the storm.

 The Environment Agency has issued 10 severe flood warnings, another indicator of life-threatening weather conditions.

-A number of tourist attractions in England, including the London Eye, Legoland and Warwick Castle are temporarily closing.
+Liz Bentley, chief executive of the Royal Meteorological Society, described the phenomenon as being akin to a scorpion in the sky.

+“It’s often referred to as a sting-jet because it’s like it’s the sting in the tail as the storm moves through,” she said.
+“Other people have almost depicted like a curling scorpions tail in the cloud … And that’s usually the bit where the strong winds are — right on the tip of that curl of cloud.”

-Train operators across Britain also urged passengers to avoid traveling on Friday.
+Train operators across Britain urged passengers to avoid traveling on Friday and many services shut down.

-British Airways warned of delays at London’s Heathrow Airport because the wind has reduced the rate at which aircraft are permitted to land.

-“High winds and poor weather may cause last-minute delays, but we will do everything in our power to minimize any disruption that results,” the airline said.

 The government highway agency said high-sided vehicles and other “vulnerable” vehicles such as caravans and motorbikes could be blown over so should avoid bridges and viaducts.